B612-Asteroid-Institute/adam_core/README.md

 ```

 ### Propagator
 The propagator class in `adam_core` provides a generalized interface to the supported orbit integrators and ephemeris generators.
-By default,
+The propagator class is designed to be used with the `Orbits` class and can handle multiple orbits and times.

-`adam_core` ships with PYOORB.
+You will need to install either adam_core[pyoorb] or adam_core[assist], or another compatible propagator in order to use propagation, ephemeris generation, or impact analysis.

 #### Propagation
 To propagate orbits with PYOORB (here we grab some orbits from Horizons first):